mmu-webdesign/Level4-web-term-1/HTML/html02/09-tables-more.md

 <p class="submit-work">Exercise 13 completed.</p>

-> `scope` has two more possible values — `colgroup` and `rowgroup`. these are used for headings that sit over the top of multiple columns or rows.
+> `scope` has two more possible values — `colgroup` and `rowgroup`.
+These are used for headings that sit over the top of multiple columns or rows.
 You can learn more below if you want.

 <h2 class="deep">Deeper Learning</h2>